JetBrains Plugin for LeetCode

 git clone https://gitee.com/labuladong/lc-plugin-template.git

-If you encounter any issues or have suggestions for improvement, feel free to submit a PR or Issue.
+If you find any problems or have suggestions, feel free to send a PR or open an Issue.

-This template contains folders for different programming languages:
+This template has folders for different programming languages:

 java-template